World Cancer Report Webinar Series - Obesity and cancer

 The link between obesity and cancer raises questions regarding translation of this knowledge into effective preventive measures.
-In this webinar we will discuss how we might effectively tackle the obesity-cancer link.
+In this webinar we discuss how we might effectively tackle the obesity-cancer link.

-Firstly, we will provide an overview of current understanding on the epidemiology and biology of the obesity-cancer relationship as well as outstanding research questions.
+Firstly, we provide an overview of current understanding on the epidemiology and biology of the obesity-cancer relationship as well as outstanding research questions.

-Secondly, we will discuss the challenges of ongoing and future interventions aimed at breaking the obesity-cancer link and explore what can be done at both the societal and individual level to tackle the obesity crisis and its impact on the cancer burden
+Secondly, we discuss the challenges of ongoing and future interventions aimed at breaking the obesity-cancer link and explore what can be done at both the societal and individual level to tackle the obesity crisis and its impact on the cancer burden

 Areas of expertise: